vitessio/website/content/en/docs/user-guides/configuration-basic/collations.md

 ### Supported collations

-The collation enviornment (i.e. the set of support collations and charsets) of a Vitess cluster is defined by the MySQL server version flag (`-mysql_server_version`) provided to the VTGate and VTTablet instances in the cluster.
+The collation environment (i.e. the set of support collations and charsets) of a Vitess cluster is defined by the MySQL server version flag (`-mysql_server_version`) provided to the VTGate and VTTablet instances in the cluster.
 Higher (newer) MySQL versions will enable built-in support for more collations.

 The following table lists all of the supported collations in the current release of Vitess: